Classic Sze Chuan dishes

 5. Carefully slide sideways the meat, in a deep pan or wok.
 Deep-fry until the meat is cooked, and drain them on paper towels.

+6. Tip some oil out of the pan or wok, but leaving about 4 tablespoons of oil.
 Add the dried chillies and stir-fry until the skins starts to blister.
 Add onions and capsicum, stir fry a little until the onions are a little soft.
 Add the garlic and the grounded Sze Chuan peppercorns and stir fry these ingredients until aromatic.

 7. Add the chicken back into the pan or wok.
 Stir fry briefly and add the sauce ingredients, with a couple more dashes of sesame oil (optional).
 Stir thoroughly until the sauce thickens.
 Stir in the cashews or peanuts.
 Mix well and serve warm with rice.